Q: Why is it that Robin has endured as Batman's teen sidekick, but Jimmy Olsen hasn't as Superman's? -- @doubting_tom

 Halloween is just around the corner, and here at ComicsAlliance, and one of the best parts of the month is gearing up for a night of costumes!
 It’s the one time of year when even people like me who could never cut it in our Best Cosplay Ever feature can drop by the local department store and walk out with the ability to dress up as our favorite characters.

 But is that really a good thing?
 I have my doubts, which is why I’m spending every day taking on the store-bought costumes inspired by our favorite things.
-Today, we're taking a look at Batman's sidekick as we rifle through the bizarrely popular line of Robin costumes!
-Seriously, I think there are actually more variations on this one than there are of Batman himself.
+Today, we’re taking a look at Batman’s sidekick as we rifle through the bizarrely popular line of Robin costumes -- and this time, it's for the ladies.

 It appears that you already have an account created within our VIP network of sites on .